DarrenVictorianoDEX/script/README.md

 ```

 ## Usage
-The scripts are documented, just pass in `-h` like:
+The scripts are documented, just pass in `-h` to see how to use it.
 ```
 patchnetskope -h
 ```